 The first that pops in my mind for Vienna is elegant!
 Contrary to several people’s belief that Vienna is boring and dull, I found it to be quite the opposite.
 The Central European team at Context Travel helped me majorly in that regard.
-Context Travel is a company specializing in city tours/walks with local historians.
-Their USP is small group tours offering in depth information of the city or a particular part of it so that one can really delve into understanding both the history and local culture.
-One of the biggest benefits of taking a walk with them is feeling a little less overwhelmed than you are because Vienna is quite overwhelming!
+I discovered the imperial side of Vienna thanks to Context Travel-a company specializing in city tours/walks with local historians.

+Context Travel focuses on small group tours offering in depth information of the city or a particular part of the city.
+With the help of these tours, one can really delve into understanding both the history and local culture of the city.
+In Vienna, one of the biggest benefits of taking a walk with them was feeling less overwhelmed..
+Because honestly Vienna has so much to do and see that is quite overwhelming!

-I was the only person for that morning’s tour so everything was done at my pace.
+Piroska Meyer-Sebastian from Context Travel showed me around and I couldn’t be more thrilled.
+I was lucky because on the morning of the tour, I was the only person so everything was done at my pace.
 Which also meant that I could ask a million questions, (sometimes even unrelated to history) take breaks longer than usual and linger around at one place for more time.
-For instance I totally bored Piroska about Viennese chocolates and visiting the city’s favorite cafes.
-She was so fun and it was a blessing to be with a local on my very first day.
+The team of Context knows their stuff and offers deep meaningful tours where you’ll end up seeing several hidden areas.

 The area around the church was compact and charming and just at the corner was one of the oldest synagogues from the 12th century where the first Jews of the city started living.
 The Jewish community in the city has had a tumultuous relationship but even now there are Jewish clubs, schools, museums and newspapers in Vienna.

 The whole area around the Synagogue was protected and armed.
 There was small alleys leading to further smaller alleys where I chanced upon an English bookstore (more on that in the next post).
 We walked past the main cathedral of St. Stephen’s where there are many cafes and shops worth visiting.
 I mentally made a note of that.